Ozempic Nausea Relief Guide (2026)

 How to manage and prevent Ozempic nausea — the most common GLP-1 side effect.
 Meal timing strategies, anti-nausea foods, ginger and B6 protocols.

 Yes.
-Shotlee supports tracking Ozempic Nausea Relief doses, side effects, and health metrics.
-It is free to use.
+Shotlee tracks GLP-1 and peptide doses, side effects, weight, and lab results — free to use.

 Free dose logging, side effect tracking, and health metric monitoring for your complete protocol.